WEC-Sim/WEC-Sim/docs_new/_include/bemio.rst

 The Boundary Element Method Input/Output (BEMIO) functions are used to pre-process the BEM hydrodynamic data prior to running WEC-Sim.
-For more information about the WEC-Sim workflow, refer to :ref:`man/overview:Running WEC-Sim`.
+For more information about the WEC-Sim workflow, refer to :ref:`user-workflow-running-wec-sim`.
 The following section can also be followed in conjunction with the cases in the WEC-Sim/Examples directory in the WEC-Sim source code.
 This includes several cases with WAMIT, NEMOH and AQWA.
 For more information, refer to :ref:`webinar1`.
 BEMIO functions perform the following tasks:

 * Read BEM results from **WAMIT**, **NEMOH**, or **AQWA**.
 * Calculate the radiation and excitation impulse response functions (IRFs).